 Lastly, on victimisation, the EAT rejected the Claimant’s argument that the ET had improperly separated what the Claimant had said about his beliefs and the manner in which he had expressed them.
 This was not a case where the employer was seeking to abuse the concept of ‘separability‘ (for example by arguing that the Claimant had complained of discrimination in an intemperate manner).
 The tone of voice used by the Claimant was not the problem – it was his failure to follow instructions and to consider the negative impact of his remarks on a vulnerable group in society that the NHS needed to engage.

-Page highlights the importance of employers taking well-reasoned decisions prior to disciplinary procedures or dismissals where a employees seek to rely on a protected characteristic or complaints of unlawful discrimination.
+Page highlights the importance of employers taking well-reasoned decisions prior to disciplinary procedures or dismissals where employees may seek to rely on a protected characteristic or make complaints of unlawful discrimination.

 A key battleground in these cases is ‘separability‘.
 While Tribunals are usually sceptical towards such defences, the question to ask (in direct discrimination and victimisation claims) is whether the reasons for the employer’s actions can be genuinely and properly separated from the employee’s religion, belief or protected complaint/s of discrimination.